steveseguin/electroncapture/README.md

 <img src="https://user-images.githubusercontent.com/2575698/121296394-94292d00-c8be-11eb-908e-638e5616691a.png " alt="" data-canonical-src="https://user-images.githubusercontent.com/2575698/121296394-94292d00-c8be-11eb-908e-638e5616691a.png"  style="display:inline-block" height="300" />

 ## Why ?
 On some systems the OBS Browser Source plugin isn't available or doesn't work all that well, so this tool is a viable alternative.
 It lets you cleanly screen-grab just a video stream without the need of the Browser Source plugin.
-It also makes it easy to select the output audio playback device, such as a Virtual Audio device: ie) https://vb-audio.com/Cable/ (Windows & macOS; donationware)
+It also makes it easy to select the output audio playback device, such as a Virtual Audio device: ie) https://vb-audio.com/Cable/ (Windows & macOS; donationware) or VAC (Windows @ https://vac.muzychenko.net/), or Loopback (macOS).

 The app can also be set to remain on top of other windows, attempts to hide the mouse cursor when possible, provides accurate window sizes for 1:1 pixel mapping, and supports global system hotkeys (CTRL+M on Windows, for example).